dineshpatilcloud/courses/python.md

-# :rocket: Python Basics to Advanced Workshop :rocket:
+# 🐍🚀 Python Basics to Advanced Workshop 🐍🚀

 >## Introduction and Basics of Python